How to make Christmas cheaper

-The pressure to spend a fortune at Christmas grows every year and if you have a flock of expectant guests knocking at your door it's easy to feel overwhelmed with the expense of it all.
+Every year the pressure to spend a fortune at Christmas grows and, if you have a flock of expectant guests booking their place at the dinner table, it's easy to feel overwhelmed by the expense.

 But a traditional Christmas celebration filled with fine food, seasonal treats and homemade gifts doesn't have to send you into the red.
 With a bit of clever cooking you can make Christmas surprisingly cheap without cutting back on the festive cheer.